 Introduces basic radiation protection and positioning concepts.
 Anatomy of the chest, abdomen, upper extremity, shoulder girdle, and pelvic girdle is correlated with the routine positioning of these areas.
 The procedures are demonstrated in the classroom and at the facilities, where the student practices these positions during his or her clinical education.
+Prerequisite(s): Acceptance into Radiologic Technology program

-A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.
+Note: A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.